 You indicate that this is a subclass by writing colon fish.

 Subclasses can also override a method to provide their own implementation.

+Like this ComplainingFish.
 It swims like a normal fish, it just complains about it first.

 You write super.swim to call the superclass' implementation.

 When you override a method in Swift, you have to mark it explicitly by writing override, and now this code works.

 Just like it's an error to override something by accident, it's also an error to write override when you don't override anything.

 That means if you misspell a method name that you're trying to override, Swift tells you about the error right at compile time.
 A segue can also provide an initializer.